satyaki-mitra/ContractIntel_AI/docs/BLOGPOST.md

 ## Participate in the Legal Intelligence Revolution

-The AI Contract Risk Analyzer transcends mere tool status—it represents a movement toward legal transparency and accessibility.
+The ContractIntel AI transcends mere tool status—it represents a movement toward legal transparency and accessibility.
 Whether you're executing your inaugural employment contract or reviewing your centesimal vendor agreement, you merit comprehension of your commitments.

 Our enhanced architecture ensures that every component—from clause extraction to final PDF generation—operates in harmony, delivering reports that match the quality of the attached examples while maintaining robustness, scalability, and user-friendliness.